Bkaur12/GMRT-tutorials/docs/source/continuumband4.rst

 Transfer of gain calibration to the target
 -------------------------------------------

 First we apply the calibration to the amplitude and phase calibrators.
-This taskcreates the *corrected* data column in the MS file.
+This task creates the *corrected* data column in the MS file.

 .. code-block::